Notable contents of this release include the new Ooyala Live portal and the release of the mobile SDKs for iOS and

 This release also includes a fix for a bug where setEmbedCodes() did not work correctly.

 This release includes the fix for a bug where Live Streams sometimes would not show Live UI elements.

 Windows 10 CertificationOoyala's V3 HTML5 and Flash players are now certified for Windows 10.

 The following is an intermittent known issue for Flash.
 For Flash players using Windows 10 Edge, a LiveRail pre-roll ad pauses when the user clicks the ad.
 In fullscreen mode, clickthrough behavior exits fullscreen as expected, but sometimes no clickthrough page/tab is opened.
 This behavior is native to the LiveRail plugin and any modifications to current and existing behavior will have to be owned and modified by LiveRail.

 Ingesting Closed Caption Files Using XML and CSV Metadata Files

 You can now ingest closed caption files using XML metadata and CSV metadata via FTP.
 Previously, the only way to do this was via the Backlot UI.

 You can now add and update remote assets via MRSS.
 Previously, the only way to do this was via the Backlot UI or Backlot API.

-- Introduction to Ooyala Live: Added a new user guide and workspace reference for the new Ooyala Live.
+- Ooyala Live Overview: Added a new user guide and workspace reference for the new Ooyala Live.

 - Ooyala and Chromecast: Added new documentation for v.2.0 of the Ooyala Integration with Chromecast.